0x620x690x740x630x68/TempleArchive/README.md

 # TempleArchive
-My Archive of TempleOS software.
+My Archive of TempleOS software for:

--> www.holyc-archive.com
+- www.holyc-archive.com